optimamodel/Nutrition/LOCALIZATION.md

 ### Adding translations to the backend code

-The normal workflow for adding translations to existing strings in the code is:
+For strings that only appear in the backend code (e.g., plot titles), the normal workflow for adding translations is:

 1. Add `_ = utils.get_translator(locale)` in the appropriate scope. `utils.locale` contains the fallback/default locale.
 For RPCs, it is necessary to get the translator inside the RPC call, so that way different languages can be simultaneously used by multiple users.
 2. For any string that needs to be translated, pass it through `_` for translation.
 For example `print("foo")` could become `print(_("foo"))`